Note: A more in-depth Spotlight focusing on “Men Against Evil” was published in August 2014 and can be found here.

-ABC’s half-hour police drama Felony Squad ran for three seasons and 73 episodes between September of 1966 and January of 1969.
+ABC’s half-hour police drama Felony Squad ran for three seasons and 73 episodes between September 1966 and January 1969.
 The series starred Howard Duff as Detective Sam Stone, a veteran of the force, and Dennis Cole as his young partner Detective Jim Briggs.
 Ben Alexander played Jim’s father, Dan, a desk sergeant.
 Episodes involved the usual mix of blackmail, bribery, murder, muggings and mobsters.
 However, the series was originally conceived as a cops and robbers version of Peyton Place.
 A pilot episode was produced in which all three main characters were married and their home lives were featured alongside their work as police officers.
-At the time, the series was called “Men Against Evil.”
+The pilot was called “Men Against Evil.”

 According to Cynthia Lowry of the Associated Press, “the project was started at a time when the success of Peyton Place was persuading packagers that its serial form was the hottest thing on the channels” .
 Apparently, the plan was to broadcast two half-hour episodes each week, just like Peyton Place .
 Said Duff, “I suppose that the other version, which was kind of like Peyton Place with all those wives, looked good on paper.
 I really don’t know what happened to change their minds” .

 The name of the series also went through a variety of changes, from “Men Against Evil” to “The Force” to “The Heavy Squad” and finally Felony Squad .
 According to Val Adams, the name was changed, at least initially, because “one of the sponsored objected to the word evil” .